 Obstacles in the Way

 The second reason for poor or erratic cellular signals is the presence of obstacles between you and the nearest mobile tower, like a mountain, hill, or building.
-You may also experience this cellular signal problem if you’re at the bottom of a valley or underground and don’t have a direct line of sight to a nearby mobile tower.
+You may also experience this cellular signal problem if you’re at the bottom of a valley or underground and don’t have a direct line of sight to a nearby cellular tower.

 Mobile Signal is not usually able to penetrate through large obstacles, so it’s not able to reach you.
 The mobile signal may bounce off of other hills or buildings and reach you through reflection, in which case you’ll notice that your signal is weaker and may fluctuate up & down.
 In such cases, you’ll most likely end up with no signal in your location.